open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

 - When an attribute represents a measurement,
   [Metric Name Pluralization Guidelines](../metrics/semantic_conventions/README.md#pluralization) SHOULD be followed for the attribute name.

+## Name Reuse Prohibition

+It is prohibited to introduce a new attribute with a name that matches a name of an attribute that existed in the past but was renamed (with a corresponding schema file).

+When introducing a new attribute name check all existing schema files to make sure the name does not appear as a key of any "rename_attributes" section (keys denote old attribute names in rename operations).

 ## Recommendations for OpenTelemetry Authors